The History of the Skirt

 The Times of Trousers

 Throughout the middle ages, both women and men preferred garments that were dress-like.
 Men's skirts, or lower dresses, were typically shorter than women's.
 To make activities such as horse riding possible, and more comfortable, pleats were used, or skirts would be gored (a type of tapering) as well as being wider cut.
 Metal skirts were positioned below the breastplate of knights.

 During the 13-15th century, there were some major technological advances in weaving, which improved the tailoring of both tights and trousers.
 This made them more fashionable, and they became the attire for men as a standard.
 At the same time as this, they became taboo for women.

 From One Extreme to The Other

-Throughout the 19th century both skirts and dresses saw more variation than in any other century.
-This was seem mostly in the western culture.
-The waistline of these garments started extremely high - just below the bus - and over time gravitated towards the actual waist.
+Throughout the 19th century, both skirts and dresses saw more variation than in any other century.
+This was seen mostly in western culture.
+The waistline of these garments started extremely high - just below the bust - and over time gravitated towards the actual waist.
 The start of the 19th century featured very slimline skirts that were narrow.

 Modern Day Skirts

-Thanks to all of these advances, and further technological advances throughout the garment and printing industry, it is now possible to create your own custom made skirt.
-We use the most up-to-date printing techniques to permanently print your photos and designs onto a variety of fabrics.
+Thanks to all of these advances, and further technological advances throughout the garment and printing industry, it is now possible to create your own custom printed skirts for women.
+We use the most up-to-date printing techniques to print your photos and designs onto a variety of fabrics.
 These fabrics are then cut and sewn in-house by our highly skilled craftsmen and seamstresses, and your custom skirt is then created.
-Browse our selection of styles, and start creating your custom skirt today.
+Browse our selection of styles, and start creating your custom printed skirts for women today.